Gas Flows Like a 'Waterfall' Onto a Young Planet, Hinting at Where Atmospheres Come From - D-brief

 Now, astronomers have seen gas flowing in toward the gaps in one of those disks, as they reported Wednesday in Nature.
 The finding will help astronomers understand how planets collect the gases that make up their atmospheres.
 It’s also a sign that those gases “waterfall” down from higher up in the disk — not just the so-called mid-plane where the planets are forming.

 And, thanks to a computer model, the team of scientists behind the study showed that planets in those locations can explain the gas motions the researchers saw.
 With this new piece of evidence, it looks likely that this disk contains at least three planets.
-As an added bonus, the astronomers discovered that gas motions in these proto-planetary disks are more complicated than once thought.
+As an added bonus, the astronomers discovered that gas motions in these protoplanetary disks are more complicated than expected.

 “There’s a lot more going on than we previously thought,” said astronomer Richard Teague, who led the study while at the University of Michigan.
 “We thought it was just rotating in a rather smooth manner.”